The Bidirectional Relationship Between XAI and Regulation: Operationalizing XAI for the AI Act: Methodology

 \subsection{The Merging of the two Approaches}

-The legal and the \ac{xai} analysis are made in parallel so that they benefit from insights from the other approach.
+The legal and the \ac{xai} analysis are conducted in parallel so that they benefit from insights from the other approach.
 This takes place over three different phases.
-Phase one was a one-day sprint (March 2024) where the AI Act is introduced to the company and a subsequent workshop starts to map out the high-level applicability towards the \ac{cdss}.
+Phase one is a one-day sprint (March 2024) where the AI Act is introduced to the company and a subsequent workshop starts to map out the high-level applicability towards the \ac{cdss}.
 Phase two occurs six months later (September 2024) to share new insights in a second workshop.
 The third phase runs from December 2024 to January 2025 and is conducted as six weekly meetings with the ambition to document the combined analysis and the reasoning.
-Between the meetings of the third phase, each individual contributes to the shared document and the meetings discuss the combined effort and changes are made as new insights were gained.
-The outcome in this contribution represents the final and polished analyses.
+Between the meetings of the third phase, each individual contributes to the shared document, the meetings discuss the combined effort, and changes are made as new insights are gained.
+The outcome in this contribution represents the final analyses.